Non-thermal moduli production during preheating in $\alpha$-attractor inflation models: -attractor potential and coupling with moduli field

-Such linear couplings have been discussed in the literature for different models~\cite{Giudice:2001ep,Hagihara:2018uix}.
-Evidently, the strength of coupling is determined by the parameter $c$, and from naturalness argument we will set $c=1$ throughout our analysis.
 Further, we do not introduce any mass term for the moduli field or higher order terms in $\sigma$.
+For our purpose, mass dependence on the moduli abundance is negligible.
+First of all, the production of heavy moduli quanta is not problematic in the context of BBN as they decay much earlier without affecting the BBN.
+The only way, the heavy moduli quanta can affect cosmology is via its coherent oscillations leading to an early matter-dominated epoch \cite{Dutta:2014tya, Das:2015uwa}.
+Our current manuscript does not attempt to explore that.
+Secondly, the moduli mass that can affect BBN predictions should be of the order of $1$-$10$ TeVs, and this mass can be treated massless for all effective purposes as all other scales including the inflaton mass are much heavier than the moduli masses.
+In our numerical simulations, we have checked explicitly that adding moduli mass of this order does not change results in any significant manner.

 In this minimal setup, we will concentrate on varying the defining parameter of this class of models, $\alpha$, and study the implications for the behavior of $\phi$ and $\sigma$ as they oscillate around the minimum of the potential.